Helen Beggs and Brad Phillips, 1997

 Day 4: Swansea - Bicheno (44 km)

 Cycle north along the A3 to Cranbrook (16 km) (no shops) through undulating farmland.
-There is free wine tasting at Freycinet Vineyard (27 km), which also sells wine by the glass, smoked salmon and pate, and is a lovely place to stop for lunch.
+There are several options for wine tastings and gourmet lunches/platters.
+For example, Freycinet Vineyard (27 km).
 Continue along the A3 to Bicheno, sun capital of Tasmania and home to a fairy penguin rookery and a beautiful beach and foreshore.
 There are keycard facilities at the post office, and a variety of shops and restaurants.Camp at Bicheno Cabin and Tourist Park, Champ St, Ph: (03) 6375 1117, or stay at Bicheno YHA, Tasman Hwy (3 km north of Bicheno), Ph: (03) 6375 1293.Side Trip to Coles Bay:

 (There is a hostel in the centre of Bicheno (Bicheno Backpackers- Simon May-2013)